 Business broadband routers also provide higher levels of security, including a VPN server and firewall, and filter content, too.

 With business broadband deals, though, you're provided with a static IP address.
 This allows you to use your connection for a host of business-specific features that are critical to the day-to-day operation of businesses.

 With a static IP address, you can:

-Host your own server, which is vital if your business needs to receive large files and ensures clients can connect to your server without complications.
+- Host your own server, which is vital if your business needs to receive large files and it ensures clients can connect to your server without complications.